isanamalik/saasquash-lead-scoring/README.md

 - **No MLOps overhead**: no model drift, no retraining pipeline, nothing to monitor
 - **Right-sized**: for a few dozen to a few hundred leads, well-chosen rules perform comparably to a basic model, without the operational cost

-### Why in-memory data?
+### Why SQLite (via EF Core)?

-- **Simplicity**: no DB setup or migration needed for a demo
-- **Clear production path**: trivial swap to EF Core + Azure SQL or Cosmos DB once real data sources (Apollo, LinkedIn, Crunchbase, Google Maps, Growjo) are wired in
+- **Real persistence, zero setup cost**: satisfies an actual data storage requirement without needing a hosted SQL Server/Postgres instance for a 5-hour demo
+- **Same code path as production**: because it's EF Core, not a custom in-memory shim, the queries (`ToListAsync`, `FindAsync`, LINQ filtering) are the same shape they'd be against Azure SQL
+- **Trivial production swap**: changing the provider from `UseSqlite(...)` to `UseSqlServer(...)` (plus a new connection string) is the entire migration — no rewrite of the data access layer
+- **Realistic seed data**: `MockLeadData` is inserted once via `DbSeeder` on first run (guarded so restarts don't duplicate rows), giving a real `.db` file with an inspectable schema rather than a hardcoded list

+### Live scraping vs. seed data

+Real-time scraping against SaaSquatch's actual sources (Apollo, LinkedIn, Crunchbase, Google Maps, Growjo) isn't feasible without API access to those platforms, so the 5 hours went into the scoring logic and the storage architecture instead of authentication plumbing.
+The seed data mirrors the shape and variety of what those sources would return.

 ### Deployment strategy (production)

 **Backend**

 - Azure App Service (.NET runtime) or Azure Functions (consumption plan, cost-efficient for spiky scoring workloads)
+- Azure SQL as the production database (drop-in EF Core provider swap from SQLite)
 - Application Insights for monitoring and telemetry

 **Frontend**